themightyzq/chord-progression-tool/README.md

 - Each chord becomes a horizontal row.
 - Click and drag blocks to place notes.
 - Drag sides of blocks to set note length (snap to grid).
-- Right-click blocks for more options (delete, randomize, clear row).
+- Right-click blocks for more options (delete, randomize, clear row, **edit block modifiers**).
 - Up to 32 steps total.
 - Up to 8 unique chords can be sequenced.

+#### Per-Block Chord Modifier Overrides
+- You can override chord modifiers (extension, inversion, voicing, custom voicing, arpeggiator, etc.) for any block in the pattern editor.
+- Right-click a block and select **Edit Block Modifiers...** to open the chord modifier dialog for that block.
+- Any changes made here will apply only to that block, overriding the base chord's settings for playback and MIDI export.
+- If no block-specific modifiers are set, the chord's global modifiers are used.

 ### ⚙️ Session Settings
 - Set tempo (BPM), key, and mode.